stderr-enst/jobefficiency/episodes/03_schedulertools.md

 You may want to change the date of `2025-09-25` to something more sensible when you work through this tutorial.
+Note that some HPC systems may limit the range of such a request to a maximum of, for example, 30 days to avoid overloading the slurm database with too large requests.

 With the job ID you can ask `sacct` for information about a specific job as in